Nancy-Hendy/No-Show/README.md

 ### Introduction:

-    In this project, I will be analyzing a dataset that collects information from 100k medical appointments in Brazil and is focused on the question of whether or not patients show up for their appointment.
+    In this project, I analyzed a dataset that collects information from 100k medical appointments in Brazil and is focused on the question of whether or not patients show up for their appointment.
 A number of characteristics about each patient are included in each row of this dataset.
-So, I will try to find out the factors that are most related to the presence/ absence of patients using this analytical project.
+So, I tried to find out the factors that are most related to the presence/ absence of patients using this analytical project.

 ### Sources helped me to solve the implementation of the project :